 The Pros and Cons of Aftermarket Diesel Engine Parts

-Here at Highway and HeavyParts we sell aftermarket diesel parts.
+Here at Highway and Heavy Parts we sell aftermarket diesel parts.
 An aftermarket part is any part not sourced through the trucks manufacturer.
 One of the questions that we get asked nearly every day is if the diesel parts we sell are as good as the OEM (Original Equipment Manufacturer).

-Quality: Quality is not sacrificed on any of the aftermarket diesel parts we sell.
-In some cases, our diesel parts are not just equal to but exceed the OEM parts.
+Quality is not sacrificed on any of the aftermarket diesel parts we sell.
+In some cases, our diesel parts are equal to or exceed the OEM parts specifications.
 We pull from a list of preferred vendors that we have acquired from being in the diesel parts business for over 30 years.

 Warranty is also a con in the sense that all warranties, OEM or Aftermarket operate the same way.
 The diesel part needs to get sent in to be inspected before the warranty claim will be paid.
-The strike against aftermarket is that the dealer network is typically not as large as the OEM’s and you have to ship the diesel part in costing you time.
+The strike against aftermarket is that the dealer network is typically not as large as the OEMs and you have to ship the diesel part in costing you time.
 If you had a diesel part installed at a dealer and it fails, you can drive right back in to a dealer and get it taken care of.
-The trade-off is that for on the spot warranty the diesel part would have to have been installed at the dealer by their mechanics.
+The trade-off is that for on the spot warranty, the diesel part would have to have been installed at the dealer by their mechanics.
 That means you’re paying for this service in the form of much higher parts and labor cost.

 Need parts for your off-highway or construction diesel engine?
 Check out our post that compares the aftermarket to the OEM.

 To sum it up, aftermarket diesel parts have come a long way in the last fifteen years.
 The quality is now very consistent with warranties and prices that can’t be beat.
 With a quality aftermarket supplier like Highway & Heavy Parts, you really can't go wrong!